-Getting Started with client
+Getting Started with Server

 Creating a Server

-The OPC-UA stack is provided as a Lua module and must be loaded as follows:
+The OPC UA stack is provided as a Lua module and must be loaded as follows:

 local ua = require("opcua.api")

-The returned value ‘ua’ is a table with functions that may be used to create an OPC-UA server and client.
+The returned value ‘ua’ is a table with functions that may be used to create an OPC UA server and client.

 To create a server you need to call ‘ua.newServer’ function.
-The Lua function “newServer” returns an OPC-UA server instance.
+The Lua function “newServer” returns an OPC UA server instance.
 Before it can be started, the server instance must be initialized.

 -- Create new OPC UA server instance.